Healthdirect Australia Help Center

 The are a few options for the call screen windows:

-1. The default view with your screen smaller and to the left, as shown in the top image to the right.
-In calls with multiple participants the individual video screens will arrange themselves and be smaller in size.
+• The main default view with your video feed on the right, as shown in the top image to the right.
+In calls with multiple participants the individual video screens will arrange themselves to optimally fit the screen.

-2. You can minimise your screen as outlined below, using the minimise button when you hover over your video feed.
+• You can minimise your video as outlined below, using the minimise button when you hover over your video feed (bottom image).

-3. Hide your video using the Collapse your video button in your minimised screen (highlighted in red in the bottom example to the right)
+• Hide your video using the Collapse your video button in your minimised screen (highlighted in red in the bottom example to the right).

 Flip video